Djuna Barnes: Early life (1892–1912)

 Barnes was born in a log cabin on Storm King Mountain, near Cornwall-on-Hudson, New York.
 Her paternal grandmother Zadel Barnes was a writer, journalist, and Women's Suffrage activist who had once hosted an influential literary salon.
 Her father, Wald Barnes (born Henry Aaron Budington), was an unsuccessful composer, musician, and painter.
 An advocate of polygamy, he married Barnes's mother Elizabeth J. Barnes (née Chappell) in 1889; his mistress Frances "Fanny" Clark moved in with them in 1897, when Barnes was five.
 They had eight children (five from Elizabeth: sons Thurn, Zendon, Saxon and Shangar and daughter Djuna; four from Fanny: sons Duane and Brian and daughters Muriel and Sheila), whom Wald made little effort to support financially.
 One half-sibling died in childhood.
 Zadel, who believed her son was a misunderstood artistic genius, struggled to provide for the entire family, supplementing her diminishing income by writing begging letters to friends and acquaintances.

 As the second oldest child, Barnes spent much of her childhood helping care for siblings and half-siblings.
 She received her early education at home, mostly from her father and grandmother, who taught her writing, art, and music but neglected subjects such as math and spelling.
 She claimed to have had no formal schooling at all; some evidence suggests that she was enrolled in public school for a time after age ten, though her attendance was inconsistent.

 It is possible that at the age of 16 she was raped, either by a neighbor with the knowledge and consent of her father, or possibly by her father.
 However, these are rumors and unconfirmed by Barnes, who never managed to complete her autobiography.
-What is known is that Barnes and her father continued to write warm letters to one another until his death in 1934.
+What is known is that Barnes and her father continued to write warm letters to each other until his death in 1934.
 Barnes does refer to a rape obliquely in her first novel Ryder and more directly in her furious final play The Antiphon.
 Sexually explicit references in correspondence from her grandmother, with whom she shared a bed for years, suggest incest, or overly familiar teasing, but Zadel—dead for 40 years by the time The Antiphon was written—was left out of its indictments.
 Shortly before her 18th birthday she reluctantly "married" Fanny Clark's brother Percy Faulkner in a private ceremony without benefit of clergy.
 He was 52.
 The match had been strongly promoted by her father, grandmother, mother, and brother, but she stayed with him for no more than two months.